 Disposable income is the income of a person after all income-related taxes and charges have been deducted.

 The buying of goods and services is called consumption.
-The money they spend through consumption is called consumer expenditure.
+The money spent on consumption is called consumer expenditure.

 Factors affecting consumption:

-- Wealth: the more wealthy (assets such as property, jewels, company shares) a person is, the more he spends
+- Wealth: the more wealthy (having assets such as property, jewels, company shares) a person is, the more he spends.

-- Consumer confidence: If consumers are confident of their jobs and their future incomes, then they might be encouraged to spend more now, without worries
+- Consumer confidence: if consumers are confident of keeping their jobs and their future incomes, then they might be encouraged to spend more now, without worries.

-- Interest rates: if interest rates provided by banks on saving is high, consumers might save more so they can earn interest and consumer expenditure will fall.
+- Interest rates: if interest rates provided by banks on saving are high, consumers might save more so they can earn interest and thus consumer expenditure will fall.

 Factors affecting saving:

 - Saving for consumption: people save so that they can consume later.
-They save money so that they can make bigger purchases in the future (house, car etc).
-Thus, saving can depend on the consumers’ future plans
+They save money so that they can make bigger purchases in the future (a house, a car etc).
+Thus, saving can depend on the consumers’ future plans.

 - Disposable income: if the amount of disposable income people have is high, the more likely that they will save.
-Thus, rich people save more than poor people
+Thus, rich people save a higher proportion of their incomes than poor people.

 - Availability of saving schemes: banks now offer a variety of saving schemes.
 When there are more attractive schemes that can benefit consumers, they might resort to saving rather than spending.

-Borrowing, as the word suggests, is simply the borrowing of money from one person to another.
+Borrowing, as the word suggests, is simply the borrowing of money from a person/institution.
 The lender gives the borrower money.
 The lender is usually the bank which gives out loans to customers.

 Factors affecting borrowing:

 - Interest rates: interest is also the cost of borrowing.
-When a person takes a loan, he must repay the entire amount with an extra amount interest, which is fixed by the bank.
-When the interest rates rise, people will be more reluctant to borrow and vice versa
+When a person takes a loan, he must repay the entire amount at the end of a fixed period while also paying an amount of interest periodically.
+When the interest rates rise, people will be reluctant to borrow and vice versa.

-- Consumer confidence: how confident people feel about financial situation in the future may affect borrowing, too.
-For example, if they think that prices will rise (inflation) in the future, they might borrow now, so that they can make big purchases
+- Consumer confidence: how confident people feel about their financial situation in the future may affect borrowing too.
+For example, if they think that prices will rise (inflation) in the future, they might borrow now, to make big purchases now.

 - Ways of borrowing: the no. of ways to borrow can influence borrowing.
-Nowadays there are many borrowing facilities such as overdrafts, bank loans etc. and have more credit (period of payment) options such as hire purchases (payment is done in stages/installments overtime), credit cards etc.
+Nowadays there are many borrowing facilities such as overdrafts, bank loans etc. and there are more credit (future payment) options such as hire purchases (payment is done in installments overtime), credit cards etc.